ember-learn/ember-blog/source/2019-12-31-countdown-to-the-new-year.md

 What a month it’s been!
 Over the last thirty days, we have showcased a lot of different kinds of addons in the Ember ecosystem.
 In this final post, we’ll show how an Ember app’s default addons come together to form a great developer experience, and we will reflect on the article series as a whole.

 This article series highlights the real spirit of the Ember community, the ways in which we come together to find a way to say yes to good ideas.
 It started out as a wish: “Wouldn’t it be nice if we had our own advent calendar blog?”
-Then, it quickly turned into a refined possibility: “Let’s do a countdown to the new year instead of just an advent calendar.”
+Then, it quickly turned into a refined possibility: “Let’s do a countdown to the new year so we can cover more addons.”
 From there, it grew into actionable steps: “What does an MVP blog post look like?
 How about a pre-determined format to make it easier to allow other community members to contribute?”
 This is one example of how many of our favorite open source projects come to life!

 READMORE